1. PURPOSE OF OUR POLICY

 5.4.
 If we are involved in a merger, asset sale, financing, liquidation or bankruptcy, or acquisition of all or some portion of the business to another company, we may share information with that company before and after the transaction closes.

 6. HOW AND WHERE DATA IS STORED

 6.1.
-The data that we collect from you will be stored in the European Economic Area (EEA).
-Our third party suppliers sometimes transfer your personal data to a destination outside the EEA.
-Where this is the case, we make sure that there are appropriate controls for protection of personal data at least equivalent to those required by the GDPR.
+The data that we collect from you will be stored in the United Kingdom (UK).
+Our third party suppliers sometimes transfer your personal data to a destination outside the UK or outside the EEA.
+Where this is the case, we make sure that there are appropriate controls for protection of personal data at least equivalent to those required by the DPA and the GDPR.
 We do this by either:

-6.1.1. ensuring that the recipient is in a country which has been designated by the European Commission as having adequate data protection laws in place;
+6.1.1. ensuring that the recipient is in a country which has been designated as having adequate data protection laws in place; and/or

-6.1.2. ensuring that the recipient has signed standard contractual clauses, which the European Commission has approved as providing adequate protection for personal data; and/or
+6.1.2. ensuring that the recipient has signed standard contractual clauses, which the UK and/or European Commission has approved as providing adequate protection for personal data.

 7. HOW LONG DATA IS RETAINED FOR